SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFightingStyles.md

 # 4. - Hand-and-a-Half

-You gain +1 to hit and +1 to damage rolls when you use a versatile weapon in two hands.
+You gain +1 to AC, +1 to hit, and +1 to damage rolls when you use a versatile weapon in two hands.

 # 5. - Lunger